danielpeter/specfem3d/04_creating_databases.md

 $\Delta t<C \mathrm{min}_{\Omega}( h/v )$

 where $C$ is the so-called Courant number and $\Omega$ denotes the model volume.
-The distance $h$ depends on the mesh element size and the number of GLL points `NGLL` specified in the main constants file `constants.h` located in the `src/shared/` subdirectory.
+The distance $h$ depends on the mesh element size and the number of GLL points `NGLL` specified in the main constants file `setup/constants.h`.
 The wave speed $v$ is determined based on your model’s P- (or S-) wave speed values.

 The database generator `xgenerate_databases`, as well as the internal mesher `xmeshfem3D`, are trying to evaluate the value of $\Delta t$ for empirically chosen Courant numbers $C\sim0.3$.
 If you used the mesher `xmeshfem3D` to generate your mesh, you should set the value suggested in `OUTPUT_FILES/output_mesher.txt` file, which is created after the mesher completed.
-In case you used CUBIT to create the mesh, you might use an arbitrary value when running `xgenerate_databases` and then use the value suggested in the
-`OUTPUT_FILES/output_mesher.txt` file after the database generation completed.
+In case you used CUBIT to create the mesh, you might use an arbitrary value when running `xgenerate_databases` and then use the value suggested in the `OUTPUT_FILES/output_mesher.txt` file after the database generation completed.
 Note that the implemented Newmark time scheme uses this time step globally, thus your simulations become more expensive for very small mesh elements in high wave-speed regions.
 Please be aware of this restriction when constructing your mesh in Chapter [\[cha:Mesh-Generation\]](#cha:Mesh-Generation).

 References
 ----------